Tai Chi and Meditation with Master Chung Ying Yang -

 Master Chung will also introduce Standing Meditation, a simple yet most powerful form of meditation.
 With our physical body aligned in a particular way and held mostly still, the chi (life-force energy) is stimulated to find its natural rhythm as it flows through the meridians, gently dissolving any blockages that may have been preventing this.

-What is Tai Chi? - It is an ancient Chinese tradition that evolved over centuries to become a means of alleviating stress and anxiety by adding motion to meditation.
+What is Tai Chi? - It is an ancient Chinese tradition that evolved over the centuries to become a means of alleviating stress and anxiety by adding motion to meditation.
 The Yang form of Tai Chi is known for its slow and steady movements, which helps practitioners to relax and feel the flow of energy within their body.
 The movements are powerful enough to experience a sense of joy and freedom.

 Health Benefits - Tai Chi is a non-competitive martial art known for both its defence techniques and its health benefits.
 As an exercise, Tai Chi consists of gentle physical movements and stretching with mindfulness.
 It is known to improve balance control, fitness, flexibility and to reduce the risk of falling for older people.
 It is said that Tai Chi reduces pain and alleviates the symptoms of depression.